victorsand/photoviewer/README.md

 # cronjob for updates on reboot

-Not the sudo crontab!
-`crontab -e`
-Add the line `@reboot export DISPLAY:=0 && /home/pi/apps/photoviewer/slideshow.sh`
+With `crontab -e` add the line `@reboot export DISPLAY:=0 && /home/pi/apps/photoviewer/slideshow.sh`

+# cronjob for automatic shutdown

+I use this and a simple timer for the outlet to turn off the Pi first at 22:00, then the power (say an hour later) and then wake it up again in the morning at 07:00 or so.

+With `sudo crontab -e` add the line 0 22 * * * /sbin/shutdown now`